 If electrolyte gets on your skin Wash the affected area thoroughly.
-If

-Wash the affected area thoroughly.
 If you feel pain or burning, get medical attention immediately.

-If electrolyte gets on your clothes

-It can soak through clothing on to your skin.
+If electrolyte gets on your clothes It can soak through clothing on to your skin.
 Immediately take off the clothing and follow the procedure above if necessary.